It is projected that by 2031, Guelph will have almost 53,000 adults aged 55 years and older,

 Guiding principles

-The City of Guelph will ensure that all services, polices and programs are designed, delivered and resources, where feasable, using the following guiding values and principles:
+The City of Guelph will ensure that all services, policies and programs are designed, delivered and resources, where feasible, using the following guiding values and principles:

 - participation and inclusion of all citizens